- Undergraduate Students

 Students on academic warning may enroll in no more than 13 semester credit hours in a Fall or Spring Semester and no more than 7 semester credit hours in a Summer Semester.

-Students in good standing (as defined above) whose overall UTSA grade point average falls below 2.0 (other than first-time undergraduates who meet the criteria for academic warning) are placed on academic probation.
+Undergraduate students in good standing (as defined above) whose overall UTSA grade point average falls below 2.0 (other than first-time undergraduates who meet the criteria for academic warning) are placed on academic probation.
 Academic probation will be cleared when a student achieves a 2.0 overall UTSA grade point average.

-Students placed on academic probation must make a semester grade point average of 2.0 or above in each semester of probation in order to remain enrolled.
+Undergraduate students placed on academic probation must make a semester grade point average of 2.0 or above in each semester of probation in order to remain enrolled.
 Students on academic probation whose semester grade point average is below 2.0 will be placed on academic dismissal, even if their overall UTSA grade point average is above 2.0.

-Students on academic probation must be advised prior to registration to help ensure their academic success.
+Undergraduate students on academic probation must be advised prior to registration to help ensure their academic success.
 At that time, the student and the advisor will develop a remedial plan specifying expectations the student will be required to meet during the semester.
 Students who do not follow this plan will be subject to academic dismissal.

 Students cannot graduate while on academic probation.